 NFF has helped nonprofit leaders tap into their power for 40 years by mobilizing financial expertise and tailored investments so they can deliver on their mission with greater resilience, confidence, and agency.
 We have learned that living our values when we show up is as important as technical expertise.
 And we have come to appreciate that, especially in communities of color, our work must begin with a recognition that finance has been a historic source of trauma, not potential, for many of the people, organizations, and communities we serve.

-While we have a long way to go, we have worked actively to build a more equitable organization since being challenged by clients and team members of color in 2016.
+While we have a long way to go, we have worked actively to advance racial equity within out organization since being challenged by clients and team members of color in 2016.
 Our Board is now over two-thirds people of color, our team half people of color, and three of our seven Leadership Team members are Black women.
 We have an explicit strategic vision to use our capabilities to drive equity in social sector funding and financing and launched an internal Social Innovation and Equity Council to push internal and external changes to implement it.

 Where are we going?